 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or planning to become pregnant, or if you have kidney disease, liver disease, or a history of bone problems.
-Tell your doctor if you are having a kidney dialysis.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, or bone problems (such as osteoporosis).

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.